smrn11/TrafficApp/README.md

 # Traffic Violation App

-A project by Smaran Sandri
+A project by Smaran Sandri.